FrancescoDiSalesGithub/deviceEnumerator/README.md

 # deviceEnumerator
 list all the devices in a linux system

+# how to compile

+Use eclipse c++ ide and use as compiler Linux GCC

 # Donation

 If you want to support me donate monero coins at: